 - Accept that nature is nonmoral, that it is what it is, that morality plays no role in the struggle for existence.

 Darwin himself leaned toward the second option although he struggled with letting go of the notion that the laws of nature might denote some higher purpose.
-In his essay, Gould (1982) suggested that:
+In Gould’s Nonmoral Nature essay he suggested that:

 “Since ichneumons are a detail, and since natural selection is a law regulating details, the answer to the ancient dilema of why such cruelty (in our terms) exists in nature can only be that there isn’t any answer – and that framing the question “in our terms” is thoroughly inappropriate in a natural world neither made for us nor ruled by us.
 It just plain happens.”